 The open water component is really where the practice and education takes place in the Advanced Open Water class.
 Students will plan and conduct five dives as part of the course.
 These five adventure dives can then count towards the respective specialty dives that they represent.
 PADI requires both a deep dive and underwater navigation dive.
 The other three dives we conduct are Peak Performance Buoyancy, Wreck, and Delayed Surface Marker Buoy.
 On Sunday we offer an optional 2nd DSMB dive to complete the DSMB Diver specialty.

 In addition to basic scuba equipment, which you can rent from Pan Aqua Diving, students will need their own personal gear.
 These items include a mask, snorkel, boots, and fins.
 A pair of dive gloves are also essential and are available for purchase.
-Also, students will learn about compass usage and the importance of a dive knife or dive tool.
-We will provide these items as necessary.

 Open Water Diver or Junior Open Water Diver at least 12 years of age is eligible to take the Advanced Open Water Course.

 Course Price: $475 (includes Wed. orientation, entrance fees to Dutch Springs, instructional costs, certification fees, tanks, and weights) Transportation is available each day for an additional fee.

 Course Materials: Either purchase the Advanced Open Water manual and read the appropirate chapters or purchase the eLearning.